nsol-nmsu/nest/README.md

 When pcap is enabled, all pcap files will be placed in `*/ns-3.25/core2ns3Logs/` directory along with a trace file or at the directory given through command line `--traceDir=path/to/directory/`.

+If pcap is activated through command line, pcap will be enabled for all nodes.
+If pcap is enabled through an application patch file, only named nodes will output a pcap file.

 ## 3) NetAnim ##

 Every scenario will output an XML file for NetAnim use named *NetAnim-core-to-ns3.xml* in the ns-3.25 directory.